- Redness and irritation? Seborrheic dermatitis and rosacea can look similar, but they’re different skin conditions.

 ---|---|---|

-Prevalence | 1-5% adults | Up to 10% adults |
+Prevalence | 1-5% of adults | Up to 10% of adults |

-Age of Onset | Infancy or Adulthood | 30-60 years |
+Age of Onset | Infancy or adulthood | 30-60 years |

-Sex Predominance | Males>Females | Females>Males |
+Sex Predominance | Males > Females | Females > Males |

-Areas Affected | Scalp, face, chest, back | Central face |
+Areas Affected | Scalp, face, chest, back | Central face (cheeks, nose, chin, forehead) |

 Appearance | Red, greasy, flaky, scaly | Red, swollen, acne-like breakouts |

-Itchiness | Usually itchy | Sometimes itchy |
+Itchiness | Usually itchy | Sometimes itchy, more stinging/burning |

-Cause | Fungal overgrowth (Malassezia) | Unclear – vascular, immune, mites? |
+Cause | Fungal overgrowth (Malassezia) | Unclear – vascular, immune, mites potentially involved |

-Key Differences in Symptoms
+Key Symptom Differences

 1. Greasiness and Scaling